Skip to content

 In default mode, Knip includes all test files and other non-production files in the analysis.
 To find out what files, dependencies and exports are unused in production source files, use production mode.

-How NOT to exclude test files from the analysis?
-For a better understanding of how Knip works, here’s a list of options that don’t work, and why:
+How to exclude test and other non-production files from the analysis?
+For a better understanding of how Knip works, here’s a list of options that DON’T work, and why.

 ❌ Don’t do this: